Riverag0011/Riverag0011/README.md

-## Gabi Rivera
+# Welcome to My GitHub Profile! 🌟

-**About Me**
+I’m **Gabi Rivera**, an M.Sc. graduate in **Applied Data Science** from the USD Shirley Marcos School of Engineering.
+Currently, I work as an **Analytical Method Development Scientist**, where I leverage data analytics to drive insights and develope assays that characterize the potency of clinical drug performance.

-Welcome to My GitHub Profile!
-I’m an M.Sc. graduate in **Applied Data Science** from the USD Shirley Marcos School of Engineering.
-I’m passionate about leveraging data to drive insights and create impactful solutions.
-My academic background and hands-on experience have equipped me with a solid foundation in machine learning, data visualization, and statistical analysis.
+I’m passionate about utilizing data to make a real impact.
+My academic background, combined with hands-on experience, has provided me with a robust foundation in **machine learning**, **data visualization**, and **statistical analysis**.

 ## This Page